bgachara/bgachara.github.io/posts/operating_systems.md

   - What type and size of operands are supported? byte, int, float, double, string, vector,

 - Objdump
-  - Programs that displays information about object files
+  - This a program that displays information about object files, used to examine how high level source code maps to assembly.
   - -d option only displays assembled contents of executable sections.
-  - section is a block of memory that either contains program code or data.
+  - A section is a block of memory that either contains program code or data, non-executable sections such as .data and .bss, debug sections are not displayed.
   - -D displays assembly contents of all sections.
   - default syntax is the AT&T, can change it to Intel.
   - format
     - instruction address:: assembly instruction in raw hex:: assembly instruction:: comment(appears when there is a reference to an address)
+  - It may also be called labels, name given to an assembly instruction, makes it easier to understand to a human reader.

 - Linux file structure
   - /home -> user home directories